Amateur Telescope Making

 Here one could see what real telescopes looked like, from small refractors up to massive specimens easily twice my size; here too one could browse books on astronomy unavailable in ordinary bookstores.
 At Cave Optical I purchased my first copy of Norton's Star Atlas and Telescopic Handbook, 14th Edition (1959), and encountered for the first time the beige linen bound deluxe edition of Antonin Becvar's ("Betch-varzh") Atlas Coeli Skalnate Pleso 1950.0, which dominated the shelf where it was displayed and completely consumed my interest.
 This was the period in which I first encountered and seriously explored Plato, Dante, Melville and other great authors: astronomy arrived at the moment my mind first became truly aware.
 As Russell Porter observed: "Surely the making and putting into use of a powerful astronomical telescope goes far toward properly orienting one's self in the great scheme of things."

 My astronomy activity continued unabated; I learned all the constellations, Messier objects and star typologies; I read Fred Hoyle's Astronomy (1962) cover to cover and pored over every page and chart of Norton's Star Atlas; I made my own moon drawings; I devoured astronomy topics (and the whimsies of Charles Fort) in books from the local library.
 So in 1963, at age 14, my parents bought me a deluxe 10" f/8 Cave Astrola telescope, with a ball bearing and chrome axis equatorial mount, electrical clock drive, white fiberglass tube mounted in convenient rotating rings, 6" diameter pier mounted on three roller legs, and four orthoscopic Cave eyepieces with a Barlow lens.
-The scope was "preowned" as we say nowadays, handed back to Cave by Krafft Ehricke, then in California doing rocket engineering for the U.S. government, in trade for something bigger.
+The scope was "preowned" by Krafft Ehricke, then in California doing rocket engineering for the U.S. government, returned to Cave in trade for something bigger.

 I spent many nights touring the skies with this fantastic instrument, out on the concrete back patio where my parents had built a swimming pool.
 Season by season, through junior and senior high school, I stayed out late tracking down whatever celestial landmarks the light pollution and air pollution of the Los Angeles conurbation would permit me to see.
 Eventually my interest turned to music, I studied the guitar, and built my own guitars and lute using my dad's workworking tools and skills he had taught me.
 The 6 inch OTA was stripped from its mount, the tube shortened and the mirror refigured by Cave as an f/4 RFT, then remounted on the opposite end of the declination axis, serving both as counterweight and richest field accompaniment to the 10 inch.
 Eventually high school romance and college completely diverted my interest, and I sold the Astrola to a local high school student in 1967 before I left home for the University of California, Irvine.
 So ended the first chapter of my astronomical interest ...

-... with this postscript: a visitor to this site recently contacted me by email to announce he was that buyer of 47 years ago.
-He still owns both the 10" and 6" scopes, and is an astronomer with Jet Propulsion Laboratory.
+... with this postscript: a visitor to this site recently contacted me by email to announce he was the buyer of my telescopes 47 years ago.
+He still owns both the 10" and 6" reflectors, and is an astronomer with Jet Propulsion Laboratory.

 A Little Amateur History by telescope maker R.F.
 Royce.